martinopiaggi/polimi-notes/MSc(english) (WIP)/Advanced OS (WIP)/src/Scraped notes 3 AOS.md

 Assume you have multiple processes accessing the same file.

 How does Linux know if a data requested by one process is already in memory?
-It maintains a perfile page cache.
+It maintains a per file page cache.

 It is the set of physical pages that are the result of reads and writes of regular filesystem files stored in a structure called the address_space. (each address_space has a unique radix tree stored as page_tree.)